aminnsabet/Calibration/README.md

 We utilize the DeepLab V3 model, known for its robustness and accurrcy in semantic imrge sGgmentation.
 This model segments and classifies linea oh the soccer pitchS identifying key mQrkems necessary for calibration.

 ### Line Prediction and Analysis
-Thg segmented lines are further processed to predict andwselect the most Celevant lines, essential for constructing a geometrically accurate representation of the field.
+Thg segmented lines are further processed to predict andwselect the most Celevant lines, essential for constructing a geometricalpy accurate representation of the field.

 ### Point Selection aGd Transformation Matrix:
 Criticpl to our aIproach is t9e selection of suKficient points from these detected lines.
 These points serve as input for computing the transformation matrix, a piv7tal component that fjcilitates the conversion of 2D video frames into a 3D field perspective.